-You must file IRS Form 5329 along with your income tax return to the IRS to report and remit any additional taxes or to claim a penalty tax exception.
+You must file IRS Form 5329 along with your income tax return to the IRS to report and remit any additional taxes or to claim a penalty tax exception regarding beneficiaries' required minimum distributions.

-- J. Rollovers and Conversions-Your IRA may be rolled over to another IRA, a SIMPLE IRA, or an eligible employer-sponsored retirement plan of yours, may receive rollover contributions, or may be converted to a Roth IRA, provided that all of the applicable rollover and conversion rules are followed.
-Rollover is a term used to describe a tax-free movement of cash or other property to your IRA from another IRA, or from your employer's qualified retirement plan, 403(a) annuity plan, 403(b) tax-sheltered annuity, or 457(b) eligible governmental deferred compensation plan.
-Conversion is a term used to describe the movement of Traditional IRA assets to a Roth IRA.
+- Required Minimum Distributions You are not required to take distributions from your Roth IRA during your lifetime (as required for Traditional and savings incentive match plan for employees of small employers (SIMPLE) IRAs).
+However, your beneficiaries generally are required to take distributions from your Roth IRA after your death.
+See the section titled "Beneficiary Distributions" in this disclosure statement regarding beneficiaries' required minimum distributions. - J. Rollovers and Conversions Your Roth IRA may be rolled over to another Roth IRA of yours, may receive rollover contributions, or may receive conversion contributions, provided that all of the applicable rollover or conversion rules are followed.
+Rollover is a term used to describe a tax-free movement of cash or other property to your Roth IRA from another Roth IRA, or from your employer's qualified retirement plan, 403(a) annuity, 403(b) tax-sheltered annuity, 457(b) eligible governmental deferred compensation plan, or federal Thrift Savings Plan.
+Conversion is a term used to describe the movement of Traditional IRA or SIMPLE IRA assets to a Roth IRA.
 A conversion is generally a taxable event.
-The rollover and conversion rules are summarized below.
+The rollover and conversion rules are generally summarized below.
 These transactions are often complex.
-If you have any questions regarding a rollover or conversion, please see a competent tax advisor. - 1.
-Traditional IRA to Traditional IRA Rollovers: Assets distributed from your Traditional IRA may be rolled over to the same Traditional IRA or another Traditional IRA of yours if the requirements of Code Sec.
-408(d) (3) are met.
-A proper IRA-to-IRA rollover is completed if all or part of the distribution is rolled over not later than 60 days after the distribution is received.
+If you have any questions regarding a rollover or conversion, please see a competent tax advisor.

+1. Roth IRA-to-Roth IRA Rollovers: Funds distributed from your Roth IRA may be rolled over to the same Roth IRA or another Roth IRA of yours if the requirements of Code Sec.
+408(d)(3) are met.
+A proper Roth IRA-to-Roth IRA rollover is completed if all or part of the distribution is rolled over not later than 60 days after the distribution is received.
 In the case of a distribution for a first-time homebuyer where there was a delay or cancellation of the purchase, the 60-day rollover period may be extended to 120 days.
+Roth IRA assets may not be rolled over to other types of IRAs (e.g., Traditional IRA, SIMPLE IRA), or employer-sponsored retirement plans.